Skip to main content Skip to secondary navigation

 Annual Reviews

-Annual performance conversations with your team members allow you to deliver fair and actionable assessments that help prioritize, summarize and celebrate accomplishments, provide meaningful feedback, discuss growth opportunities, and realign for the upcoming performance year.
+Annual performance conversations with your team members allow you to deliver fair and actionable assessments that help prioritize, summarize, and celebrate accomplishments, provide meaningful feedback, discuss growth opportunities, and realign for the upcoming performance year.

-Below are resources to help you drive impactful and inclusive performance conversations where your team member feels listened to and respected, and leaves them with a shared understanding of where they stand.
+Below are resources to help you drive impactful and inclusive performance conversations where your team member feels listened to and respected, leaving them with a shared understanding of where they stand.
 When performance conversations are impactful, every interaction between you and your employee becomes an opportunity to inspire learning, growth, and discretionary effort.

 Annual Review process: